Red squirrel: Taxonomy

 There have been over 40 described subspecies of the red squirrel, but the taxonomic status of some of these is uncertain.
 A study published in 1971 recognises 16 subspecies and has served as a basis for subsequent taxonomic work.
-Although the validity of some subspecies is labelled with uncertainty because of the large variation in red squirrels even within a single region, others are relatively distinctive and one of these, S. v. meridionalis of South Italy, was elevated to species status as the Calabrian black squirrel in 2017.
+Although the validity of some subspecies is labelled with uncertainty because of the large variation in red squirrels even within a single region, others are relatively distinctive.
 At present, there are 23 recognized subspecies of the red squirrel.

-Genetic studies indicate that another, S. v. hoffmanni of Sierra Espuña in southeast Spain (below included in S. v. alpinus), deserves recognition as distinct.
+A number of subspecies of S. vulgaris have been classified as distinct species.
+S. v. meridionalis of South Italy was elevated to species status as the Calabrian black squirrel in 2017, which descends from a single source population in central Calabria that became isolated in the Middle Pleistocene.
+The Japanese squirrel, Sciurus lis, was also historically classified as a subspecies of S. vulgaris, although scientific opinion shifted towards classifying it as a distinct species beginning in the 1960s.
+The Japanese squirrel likely originated through peripatric speciation from a population of red squirrels that colonized the Japanese archipelago in the Pleistocene and speciated into a distinct population due to the isolation of the islands from the Eurasian mainland, emerging as a recognizable species by the Middle Pleistocene.
+Genetic studies indicate that another subspecies, S. v. hoffmanni of Sierra Espuña in southeast Spain (below included in S. v. alpinus), may also merit recognition as distinct.